oladimejiii2014-droid/hideout/README.md

 ## Contributing

-Add games, themes, or addons at [hideout-assets](https://github.com/Hideout-Network/hideout-assets)
+Add games, themes, addons, about:blank presets and more at [hideout-assets](https://github.com/Hideout-Network/hideout-assets)

 ## Links